Anatoly Chepiga: Reported activities

 Bellingcat and its investigative partner The Insider claimed that Chepiga was one of the suspects in the poisoning of Sergei and Yulia Skripal and the killing of Dawn Sturgess, having travelled to the United Kingdom together with Alexander Mishkin under the alias of Ruslan Boshirov.

-Later in October 2018, Turkish media outlets reported that Chepiga was also likely to be linked to the assassination of the Chechen militant field commander Abdulvakhid Edelgiriyev, in late 2015, in Istanbul.
-Turkish journalists noted the resemblance of Anatoly Chepiga to Andrey Sholkhov, under which alias he had operated.
+Later in October 2018, Turkish media outlets reported that Chepiga was also possibly linked to the assassination of the Chechen militant field commander Abdulvakhid Edelgiriyev, in late 2015, in Istanbul.
+Turkish journalists noted the resemblance of Anatoly Chepiga to Andrey Sholkhov, the name used by a person believed to have participated in the assassination.

 In April 2021 Chepiga, alongside Alexander Mishkin, was linked to the 2014 Vrbětice ammunition warehouses explosions in the Czech Republic.
 He is wanted by the Czech Police.

 Based on government database leaks, "Agentstvo" established that in 2019, only a year after the failed Skripal assassination attempt and Bellingcat investigation, the family of Anatoly Chepiga changed their surnames to Korulin.